Curriculum Learning: A Survey: Applications of Curriculum Learning

-Zhou et al.~\cite{zhou2020curriculum} introduce a new measure, dynamic instance hardness (DIH), to capture the difficulty of examples during training.
-DIH represents the exponential moving average of a sample's instantaneous hardness over the training history.
+Zhou et al.~\citeyearpar{zhou2020curriculum} introduce a new measure, dynamic instance hardness (DIH), to capture the difficulty of examples during training.
 They use three types of instantaneous hardness to compute DIH: the loss, the loss change, and the prediction flip between two consecutive time steps.
 The proposed approach is not a standard easy-to-hard procedure.
-Instead, the authors suggest that training should focus on the samples that have historically been hard, since the model does not perform or generalize well on them.
+Instead, the authors suggest that training should focus on the samples that have historically been hard since the model does not perform or generalize well on them.
 Hence, in the first training steps, the model will warm-up by sampling examples randomly.
 Then, it will take into consideration the DIH and select the most difficult examples, which will also gradually become easier.

-Cascante-Bonilla~\cite{cascante2020curriculum} propose a curriculum labeling approach which enhances the process of selecting the right pseudo-labels using a curriculum based on Extreme Value Theory.
-They use percentile scores to decide how many easy samples to add to the training, instead of fixing or manually tuning the thresholds.
-The difficulty of the pseudo-labeled examples is determined by taking into consideration their loss.
-Furthermore, in order to prevent accumulating errors produced at the beginning of the fine-tuning, the authors allow previous pseudo-annotated samples to enter or to leave the new training set.
+Ren et al.~\citeyearpar{ren18a} introduce a re-weighting meta-learning scheme that learns to assign weights to training examples based on their gradient directions.
+The authors claim that the two contradicting loss-based approaches, SPL and HEM, should be employed in different scenarios.
+Therefore, in noisy label problems, it is better to emphasize the smaller losses, while in class imbalance problems, algorithms based on determining the hard examples should perform better.
+To address this issue, they guide the training using a small unbiased validation set.
+Thus, the new weights are determined by performing a meta-gradient descent step on each mini-batch to minimize the loss on the clean validation set.

+Tang and Huang~\citeyearpar{tang2019self} combine active learning and SPL, creating an algorithm that introduces the right training examples at the right moment.
+Active learning selects the samples having the highest potential of improving the model.
+Still, those examples can be easy or hard, and including a difficult sample too early during training might limit its benefit.
+To address this issue, the authors propose to jointly consider the potential value and the easiness of instances.
+In this way, the selected examples will be both informative and easy enough to be utilized by the current model.
+This is achieved by applying two weights for each unlabeled instance, one that estimates the potential value on improving the model and another that captures the difficulty of the example.